Whizmburu/whizmburu/README.md

 ## 🔧 What I’m Crafting

 ### ☁️ WHIZ HOST KE
-A developer-first **Cloud PaaS** built with simplicity and speed in mind.
-Think of it as **Heroku for Africa**, designed with clean UI, strong authentication, and an empowering mission.
+A developer‑first **Cloud PaaS** built with simplicity and speed in mind.
+Think **Heroku for Africa**, complete with clean UI, robust auth, and an empowering mission.

-### 📝 CLING-MD
+### 📝 CLING‑MD
-Turn your markdown files into sleek, interactive, and colorful presentations.
-Perfect for talks, storytelling, or docs with flair.
+Transform your markdown into sleek, interactive, and colorful presentations—perfect for talks, docs, and storytelling with flair.

 ---